danielvdh24/productivity-frameworks/README.md

 ### Table Aggregation

-Once `final_gitlab_contributions.xlsx` and `gitstats_table.xlsx`are generated, manually merge them into a single table before running the ranking scripts.
-Match each author_username to the corresponding Author in the GitStats file and copy over the Commits (%), + lines, and - lines columns into the contributions file.
+Once `contributions_table.xlsx` and `gitstats_table.xlsx`are generated, manually merge them into a single table before running the ranking scripts.
+Match each author_username to the corresponding Author in the gitstats table and copy over the Commits (%), + lines, and - lines columns into the contributions table.
 Add them beside the existing columns and ensure names are properly aligned.
 Save the final result as `final_table.xlsx`, which will be used as input for the ranking computations.

 Your `final_table.xlsx` should look similar to: